ayush0033/silver-test/test.md

 * **Python Apps Simplification**: Performed multiple simplifications and rebuilds of Python applications to improve maintainability and performance.

-* **Documentation Enhancements**: Made several updates to documentation files, including `configuration.md` and `2.0.2.md`, to provide clearer guidance and reflect recent changes.
+* **Documentation Enhancements**: Made several updates to documentation files, including `configuration.md`, App Certificate and `2.0.2.md`, to provide clearer guidance and reflect recent changes.

+* Minor updates to the billing page for improved user experience.

+* Updated pricing and open-source articles for clarity and accuracy.